Augmented Mass-Spring model for Real-Time Dense Hair Simulation: Experiments

 \subsubsection{Extreme Forces}

 Figure~\ref{fig:roller_coaster} illustrates the progressive hair shape change when strands are subjected to the intense acceleration of a roller-coaster.
 Our scheme is able to hold the initial hairstyle before intense motion as well as to capture the after-ride hair scramble since we explicitly parametrize non-Hookean responses on the \emph{integrity} coupling of the biphasic interaction.
+Moreover, our framework captures the distinct dynamical responses of varied hairstyles, such as short, long, and curly.